Thanks to everyone who supported the Drinking Water and Watershed Protection Service Establishment Bylaw. It passed by a vote of 12,890 to 6,667.

 Water is central to our quality of life in the Cowichan region.
 It’s also foundational to protecting First Nation rights and culture.
-The CVRD is proposing a new Drinking Water and Watershed Protection Service built around three principles--stronger local data, smarter decisions and effective investments.
+The election results will allow a Drinking Water and Watershed Protection Service to be built around three principles--stronger local data, smarter decisions and effective investments.

 - Protect water sources--More than 44 water utilities treat and provide drinking water across the region.
 We need targeted initiatives that protect our drinking water from depletion and pollution at the source.
 Our water bills don’t pay for this important work.